Most authors have a website or blog, but is yours working for you?

 The Internet never stands still, so if you haven’t made any structural, design or content changes to your blog for a while, perhaps you are missing out on gaining or retaining valuable visitors.

-Here are a few tips that you can check to see if you might be able to make some simple tweaks to your website that will help improve its performance.
+Here are a few tips that you can check to see if you might be able to make some simple tweaks to your website that will help improve its performance and appeal to readers.

-These website check up tips apply to all types of blogs and websites, so they can be applied even if if you use free services such as Blogger, Wix, Weebly or WordPress, or have your own self-hosted site.
+These website checkup tips apply to all types of blogs and websites, so they can be applied even if you use free services such as Blogger, Wix, Weebly or WordPress, or have your own self-hosted site.

 Ditch the Sidebar

 Because the sidebar is where you probably have your book cover images linking to Amazon, your social share and follow buttons, plus your blogroll or any number of other widgets.